rkgibson2/data-driven-dota/proposal_document.md

 	List the benefits.

 	We really want to let a user examine their game history.
 They can visualize summary statistics for a set of games, so they can see patterns in their play and possibly ways to improve.
 Also, we want to allow users to filter their games to only examine a subset of games (e.g. only games where they lost).

+	One big thing we want to learn is how to filter and transition well in a visualization.
+We'll have a lot of smaller visualizations and then a couple filters.
+Then, when you change the filters, all the visualizations have to change as well, hopefully with nice transitions.

 * **Data:**
 	From where and how are you collecting your data?
 If appropriate, provide a link to your data sources.

 	The company that develops Dota2, Valve, has an [API](http://dev.dota2.com/showthread.php?t=47115).
 Through the API, we can individually query each game that we want data for.

 * **Data Processing:**
 	Do you expect to do substantial data cleanup?